KLoverTony/MagicFramework/MagicFramework/Source/Documentation/ProjectTodo.md

 - Arcane apprenticeship now works in game after replacing the brittle global-tick XP check with accumulated apprenticeship time; multiple apprentices can learn from the same mentor.
 - Scroll availability and scaled scroll prices are rolled out as a QoL correction to spell acquisition pacing.
 - AeternusFaith manifested spirits now smoke test correctly as non-player guest pawns: they remain unmanageable, non-hostile, save/load safely, and clean up through the tested lifecycle paths.
-- AeternusFaith skeleton, ossuary, and spectre ritual dialogs now surface specific invalid-state messages for corpse validity, Bonewright requirements, reachability, reservations, missing ritual targets, and already-bound spectres.
+- AeternusFaith ritual dialogs now surface specific invalid-state messages for corpse validity, Bonewright requirements, reachability, reservations, missing ritual targets, missing armor, and already-bound shades.
+- The universal Bonewright lectern now reads adjacent ritual circles, filters out irrelevant ritual gizmos, and shows one disabled fallback gizmo when no supported circle is adjacent.
+- Choralum's `Animate Reliquary Warden` rite is implemented and smoke tested: it consumes a corpse plus nearby plate/flak armor and creates a tougher armored skeletal guardian through the shared undead factory.
 - Arcane Cache has been confirmed in normal gameplay around day 45, including event arrival and expected completion.
 - Deep Iron Golem has been dev tested and produced a strong boss fight.
 - Automata are working fairly well in current testing.